 Now Reading

-The French Riviera (known in French as the Côte d’Azur) is the Mediterranean coastline of the southeast corner of France.
-It covers about 550 miles and acquired the nickname Cote d’Azur or Blue coast in 1887.
-This nickname comes from the turquoise Mediterranean sea, and the word Riviera means coast in Italian.
-If there is no official boundary, the French Riviera is usually considered to extend from Cassis, Toulon, or Saint-Tropez on the west to Menton at France–Italy border in the east, where the Italian Riviera joins.
-The coast is entirely within the Provence-Alpes-Côte d’Azur region of France.
-Situated where the Alps meet the Mediterranean, it is an area that enjoys a wonderfully mild to warm climate year-round.
+The French Riviera, known in French as the Côte d’Azur, is the stunning Mediterranean coastline located in the southeast corner of France.
+Spanning about 550 miles, it earned the nickname Côte d’Azur, or Blue Coast, in 1887 due to its turquoise Mediterranean waters.
+The word Riviera means coast in Italian.
+While there are no official boundaries, the French Riviera is typically considered to stretch from Cassis, Toulon, or Saint-Tropez in the west to Menton at the France-Italy border in the east, where it meets the Italian Riviera.
+This breathtaking coastline is entirely within the Provence-Alpes-Côte d’Azur region of France.
+Located where the Alps meet the Mediterranean, the French Riviera enjoys a wonderfully mild to warm climate year-round.

-The French Riviera is famous for its beaches, views, picture-perfect water, yachts, and playground for the wealthy.
-But has it always been like this?
-Well as a matter of fact, yes it has.
-Originally, at the end of the 18th century, the Riviera was one of the first modern resort areas and served as a winter health resort for the British upper class.
-With the arrival of the railway in the mid-19th century, it became the playground and vacation spot for British, Russian, and other aristocrats, such as Queen Victoria, Tsar Alexander II, and King Edward VII, when he was Prince of Wales.
+The French Riviera is renowned for its beautiful beaches, stunning views, crystal-clear waters, luxurious yachts, and as a playground for the wealthy.
+But has it always been this way?
+In fact, yes.
+In the late 18th century, the Riviera emerged as one of the first modern resort areas, serving as a winter health retreat for the British upper class.
+The arrival of the railway in the mid-19th century transformed it into a favored vacation spot for British, Russian, and other aristocrats, including Queen Victoria, Tsar Alexander II, and King Edward VII when he was Prince of Wales.

-In the first half of the 20th century, it was frequented by artists and writers, including Pablo Picasso, Henri Matisse, and Francis Bacon, as well as wealthy Americans and Europeans.
-But it became a really popular tourist destination after World War II, with many famous artists, movie stars like Brigitte Bardot, Alain Delon, and Romy Schneider, and celebrities that cemented the French Riviera at the top of the list for luxury travel.
+During the first half of the 20th century, the French Riviera attracted artists and writers like Pablo Picasso, Henri Matisse, and Francis Bacon, as well as wealthy Americans and Europeans.
+Its popularity soared after World War II, drawing famous artists and movie stars such as Brigitte Bardot, Alain Delon, and Romy Schneider, along with other celebrities who cemented the French Riviera’s status as a top destination for luxury travel.

 1. Nice

-Nice, the largest city and the unofficial capital of the French Riviera, is a very picturesque city with an idyllic coastline and the azure Mediterranean Sea.
-The best way to enjoy the views of the sea is to walk down the 7 kilometers long Promenade des Anglais.
-While strolling down it, you’ll get to the Musée Masséna, the architectural jewel of the Promenade.
-You can also visit the Musée Marc Chagall, a museum featuring many of the famed painter’s works inspired by the Riviera region itself.
+Nice, the largest city and the unofficial capital of the French Riviera, is a picturesque gem with an idyllic coastline along the azure Mediterranean Sea.
+The best way to soak in the stunning sea views is by strolling down the 7-kilometer-long Promenade des Anglais.
+Along the way, you’ll encounter the Musée Masséna, an architectural jewel of the promenade.
+You can also visit the Musée Marc Chagall, which showcases many of the famed painter’s works inspired by the Riviera region itself.

-Besides exploring the Promenade, you should walk down the streets of the Old Town (le Vieux Nice).
-Then head to Castle Hill for impressive views overlooking the city.
-Then, walk to the outdoor markets along the Cours Saleya to browse stalls of flowers, spices, produce, and antiques.
-Sun, swim, and people-watch at the Baie des Anges.
-And enjoy a sunset cocktail overlooking the ancient city and waters beyond.
+While in Nice, be sure to explore the charming streets of the Old Town (Le Vieux Nice).
+Then, head to Castle Hill for breathtaking views overlooking the city.
+Make your way to the outdoor markets along the Cours Saleya to browse stalls filled with flowers, spices, produce, and antiques.
+Relax under the sun, take a swim, and people-watch at the Baie des Anges.
+Finally, cap off your day with a sunset cocktail overlooking the ancient city and the beautiful waters beyond.

 2. Cannes

-Cannes is full of beautiful beaches and beach bars where you can have a nice cocktail and enjoy the sunshine.
-One of the best activities in Cannes is to visit Iles de Lerins, four islands that lay just a 15-minute ferry ride from the mainland.
-Here you can find fantastic beaches and bays that are hard to find anywhere else in the world.
+While in Cannes, you must visit the Musée de la Castre, an old fortress, and Notre-Dame d’Espérance, a stunning church, both located in the historic Le Suquet area.
+Cannes is also home to beautiful beaches and beach bars where you can sip a refreshing cocktail and soak up the sunshine.
+One of the best activities in Cannes is visiting the Iles de Lerins, a group of four islands just a 15-minute ferry ride from the mainland.
+Here, you’ll find fantastic beaches and bays that are truly unique.

-Saint-Tropez, a small seaside resort town set on the French Riviera, has it all: celebrities, glamour, yachts, exclusive clubs, and some of the best beaches ever.
-And this iconic destination remains a tourism hot spot today.
-Spend a day or two exploring its iconic Pampelonne beach – the one you know from Brigitte Bardot’s movie “And God Created Woman”.
+Saint-Tropez, a charming seaside resort town on the French Riviera, has it all: celebrities, glamour, yachts, exclusive clubs, and some of the best beaches.
+This iconic destination continues to be a tourism hotspot today.
+Spend a day or two exploring the famous Pampelonne Beach, made legendary by Brigitte Bardot’s movie Et Dieu… créa la femme.

-For a break from the beach, visit its picturesque Citadel of Saint-Tropez and the Museum of Maritime History that it houses.
-You’ll learn about the history of this former fishermen’s village.
-Also, don’t miss the town’s central square Place des Lices, and savor a slice of Tarte Tropézienne at Le Sénéquier.
-Watch the locals play pétanque while sipping a pastis or a café.
-Finally, don’t forget to walk along le Vieux Port!
-Admire its statuesque boats and yachts, and if you wake up early enough, you can catch the fishmongers at the daily fish market.
+For a break from the beach, visit the picturesque Citadel of Saint-Tropez and its Museum of Maritime History to learn about the town’s origins as a fishing village.
+Don’t miss the town’s central square, Place des Lices, where you can savor a slice of Tarte Tropézienne at Le Sénéquier.
+Enjoy watching locals play pétanque while sipping on a pastis or a café.
+Finally, take a stroll along Le Vieux Port to admire the impressive boats and yachts.
+If you wake up early enough, you can catch the fishmongers at the daily fish market.

 4. Antibes

-You can stroll through the streets of the historic old town, then peruse the Provencal food market (Marché Provençal) to shop for seasonal fresh produce.
-Besides exploring the rich history of the small town of Antibes, you must enjoy its wonderful beaches.
+Stroll through the historic old town’s charming streets, and explore the Provencal food market (Marché Provençal) to shop for seasonal fresh produce.
+Besides delving into the rich history of Antibes, be sure to enjoy its wonderful beaches, perfect for relaxation and soaking up the sun.

 5. Menton

-Menton is a small picturesque town located between Monaco and the Italian border, sitting against the backdrop of the Alpes Maritimes mountains.
-Prized for its breathtaking gardens, well-preserved old town center dating to the 13th century, and stunning waterfront, it’s simply one of the most picturesque spots on the French Riviera.
-The town is also home to La Citronneraie, a citrus grove that consists of 450 trees of the “Citron de Menton” variety.
-A good time to visit this beautiful town is from mid-February to early March when the popular La Fête du Citron (Lemon Festival) takes place.
-Don’t forget to visit the Palais Carnolès, formerly the summer residence of Monaco’s princes.
+Menton is a charming, picturesque town located between Monaco and the Italian border, set against the stunning backdrop of the Alpes Maritimes mountains.
+Known for its breathtaking gardens, well-preserved old town dating back to the 13th century, and beautiful waterfront, Menton is one of the most scenic spots on the French Riviera.
+The town is also home to La Citronneraie, a citrus grove with 450 trees of the unique “Citron de Menton” variety.
+A great time to visit this lovely town is from mid-February to early March during the popular La Fête du Citron (Lemon Festival).
+Don’t miss a visit to the Palais Carnolès, the former summer residence of Monaco’s princes.

 6. Monaco

-Although not strictly on the Riviera (because it’s a separate country), Monaco still deserves a mention.
-A visit to Monte Carlo offers gorgeous beaches, waterside paths with dramatic views over the water and rugged mountainous surrounds, and vibrant nightlife.
-Visit famous sights such as the Monte-Carlo Casino.
-The lavish Belle Époque building dates back to 1863 and has appeared in classic films like To Catch a Thief and Never Say Never Again.
-Then, visit the Cathedral of St. Nicholas, and explore Monaco’s museums including the Musée Oceanographique.
-Don’t forget to visit the Princess Grace Rose Garden, which was created by Prince Rainier III in the memory of his wife, Princess Grace.
+Although not technically part of the French Riviera, Monaco is a must-visit destination.
+A trip to Monte Carlo offers stunning beaches, scenic waterside paths with dramatic views, rugged mountain surroundings, and vibrant nightlife.
+Be sure to visit iconic landmarks like the Monte-Carlo Casino.
+This lavish Belle Époque building, dating back to 1863, has been featured in classic films like To Catch a Thief and Never Say Never Again.
+Also, explore the Cathedral of St. Nicholas and discover Monaco’s museums, including the Musée Océanographique.
+Don’t miss the Princess Grace Rose Garden, created by Prince Rainier III in memory of his wife, Princess Grace.

 7. Èze